alejandroq/go-explicit-semver.io/templates/README.template.md

 ## Artifacts

-A `.gosemver` directory that maintains various files pertaining to the state of the application.
+A `.v` directory that maintains various files pertaining to the state of the application.
 This directory is meant to be versioned (by Git or another client) for consistency between developers.